Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Staking Overview

-Greater flexibility for Community and Node Operator Stakers by introducing a new unbonding mechanism for withdrawing staked LINK from Staking v0.2.
+• Greater flexibility for Community and Node Operator Stakers by introducing a new unbonding mechanism for withdrawing staked LINK from Staking v0.2.

-Improved security guarantees for Chainlink oracle services secured by staking through the slashing of staked LINK from Node Operator Stakers.
+• Improved security guarantees for Chainlink oracle services secured by staking through the slashing of staked LINK from Node Operator Stakers.

-Seamless future upgradability through the creation of a modular architecture that can support future improvements and addition, such as the expansion to more services.
+• Seamless future upgradability through the creation of a modular architecture that can support future improvements and addition, such as the expansion to more services.

-Dynamic rewards mechanism that supports new sources of staking rewards in the future, such as user fees, particularly as staking expands to secure more services.
+• Dynamic rewards mechanism that supports new sources of staking rewards in the future, such as user fees, particularly as staking expands to secure more services.

-Staking v0.2 will involve a three-phase launch sequence.
+Staking v0.2 involved a three-phase launch sequence.

 Phase 1: Priority Migration